-We’re a charity for special needs and disabled children, promoting inclusion and improving life skills and opportunities through respite clubs, outreach and advocacy
+We’re a charity for special needs and disabled children, promoting inclusion and improving life skills and opportunities through respite clubs, education, parent support and advocacy

 Embrace launched in August 2014 with a parent support group.
 The parents told us they needed some respite support so later that year we set up a Saturday club for the children to make friends and give their parents a break.

 In Feb 2015 we moved into the Hive at Eastbourne Mencap and were happy in our new home for a year.
 Eastbourne Mencap then gave us a week’s notice that we have to leave as they needed their building back for themselves.
 It looked likely that Embrace would have to close and the children would be left with nothing.
 We searched all local community centres that would allow us to hire just for the Saturday, but there was nothing available that would accommodate the children’s needs that would allow us to rent on those terms.